Graduate College Faculty & Staff International Applicants With Fulbright Fellowships Seeking Graduate Admission To Illinois

 Who runs the various components of the international Fulbright program?

 Though the Fulbright Foreign Student Program follows a single set of guidelines established by the US Department of State, partnering countries vary as to how their programs operate.
-Partnering countries usually rely on either their Ministry of Education or their local Fulbright Commission to sponsor the program, and this includes determining which students receive grants.
+Partnering countries usually rely on either their Ministry of Education or their local Fulbright Commission to sponsor the program, and this includes determining which students receive fellowships.

-Once a student is selected for a grant, many countries then use a “partner agency” to help students submit applications to universities and, upon matriculation, manage stipend distribution and other administrative tasks.
+Once a student is selected for a fellowship, many countries then use a “partner agency” to help students submit applications to universities and, upon matriculation, manage stipend distribution and other administrative tasks.
 Universities work closely with these partner agencies, with the main ones being the Institute of International Education (IIE), based in New York, and Amideast, based in Washington, DC.

 Who should complete Fulbright’s “Program Verification Form” and “Continuation of University Support Form”?

 Each year, UIUC is asked to submit to the Fulbright sponsor a “Program Verification Form” for a new student or a “Continuation of University Support Form” for a returning student.
-Departments or advisors who receive a request for either of these forms should forward the form and the request to the Graduate College's Office of External Fellowships.
-That office will complete the form and submit it to the sponsor.

 A cost-of-education allowance (COE) is a payment offered by an external funder to a university in lieu of tuition and fees.

-Many international Fulbright grants can provide a COE.
+Many international Fulbright fellowships can provide a COE.
 However, most sponsors do not mention the possibility of a COE up front.
 Instead, universities usually need to request it.
 If you have an incoming student who will be supported by Fulbright, please look closely at the sponsor’s “Request for Admission” or “Terms & Conditions” document to see if a COE is included.
 If there is no mention of the COE, the department should contact the Graduate College’s Office of External Fellowships, who can then contact the sponsor about the COE.

 COE funds are administered by central campus, not by the Graduate College.
-For questions about the flow of COE funds from central campus to the grantee’s college, departments should contact their college-level business officer directly.
+For questions about the flow of COE funds from central campus to the fellow’s college, departments should contact their college-level business officer directly.

 Once a student enrolls, may departments share a student’s information with the Fulbright sponsor?